-As you tentatively take your first steps towards renting out a property, you need to know what your landlord responsibilities are.
+As you take your first steps towards renting out a property, you need to know what your responsibilities as a landlord are.

-So before your tenants move into their new home, there’s a few things you should know.
+Before your tenants move into their new home, here are a few things you should know.

 Responsibilities of private landlords

-When you’re starting out as a landlord, you’ll need to make sure you’ve done the groundwork.
+When you’re starting out as a landlord, you need to make sure you’ve done the groundwork.

-The day they move in, you’ll also need to give them a copy of the Gas Safe certificate.
-From then on you’ll need to ensure checks are carried out every 12 months by a registered Gas Safe engineer.
+The day your tenants move in, you need to give them a copy of the Gas Safe certificate.
+From then on, you need to ensure checks are carried out every 12 months by a registered Gas Safe engineer.

 If they contact you with any issues, you need to respond as soon as you reasonably can.

-You’ll have to give them 24 hours’ notice of coming to the property, and it’ll need to be at a reasonable time of day for the tenant.
+You have to give them 24 hours’ notice to come to the property, and it needs to be at a reasonable time of day for the tenant.

 Your tenant is responsible for keeping the property in a reasonable condition.

-Should an issue with the building crop up like loose tiles or a bust boiler, you need to resolve it as soon as you can.
+Should an issue with the building arise, such as loose tiles or a broken boiler, you need to resolve it as soon as you can.